jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Web-service Protection Settings/CC-Defense-Related.md

 3. Configure CC defense policies for single domain name. </BR>
  - If the global CC defense is on, the CC defense of a separate domain name can be closed.
  - If global CC defense is off, the CC defense of certain single domain name cannot be turned on.
-4. CC observation mode</BR>
+4. CC Observation Mode</BR>
 If CC observation mode is turned on, CC defense only sends alarm and does not activate protection.
-5. Configure speed limit
+5. Configure Speed Limit
 - Advanced protection supports limiting the visit speed of source IP.
 Click the "Edit" button in the speed limit rule for settings.
 The minimum time can be set to seconds.